Brought to life in partnership with Conde Nast Traveller

 Next, you'll begin to explore the island by kayak with the help of an expert guide.
 The serenity of the Sound is so overwhelming that you'll instantly feel at one with nature as you begin to glide through narrow waterways, taking it all in.
 Your guide will be sure to point out the bounty of marine wildlife beneath the water's surface that will be easy to spot from the shallows, like sea urchins, crabs, sea stars, and jellyfish.

-Above the water's clear surface there's a chance to spot other wildlife, such as sea otters, harbour seals, sea lions, and porpoises.
+Above the water's clear surface there's a chance to spot other wildlife, such as sea otters, harbor seals, sea lions, and porpoises.
 Such creatures might be found floating around, popping up for air, or sunning on the rocky shores.
 Be sure to scan the skies for potential bald eagle sightings.
 Aside from wildlife, your guide will also teach you about the influence and culture of the indigenous Tlingits, the area's first inhabitants who still harvest the ocean's bounty using knowledge passed down since the last Ice Age.

 Whale Watching in Juneau